Cigarette prices in Croatia 2026 : Full breakdown by brand and region

 See also How to visit Croatia ?

 Diverse options fill shelves, from global giants to regional favorites.
 International names like Marlboro and Camel hold strong, while locals like TDR offer value.
 Prices reflect quality, strength, and marketing, with premiums for slims or menthols.
-Below is a detailed table of 20 brands, showing per-pack costs in euros for standard variants.
-These figures draw from recent retail scans and account for the July tax adjustment.
+Below is a detailed table of 25 brands, showing per-pack costs in euros for standard variants.
+These figures account for the January 2026 tax adjustment and draw from recent retail scans (prices approximate and may vary slightly by retailer).

 Brand Price per Pack (EUR) Variant